Religion in Germany: Hinduism

 There are approximately 100,000 Hindus living in Germany.
 Most of them are Tamil Hindus from Sri Lanka (around 42,000 to 45,000); from India are around 35,000 to 40,000; of German or European origin are around 7,500 and around 5,000 Hindus are originally from Afghanistan.
 There are also Hindus from Nepal in Germany however this number is very low.

-In addition, there are Hindus in Germany who are followers of New religious movements such as Hare Krishna movement, Bhakti yoga, Transcendental Meditation.
-But the total number of these followers in Germany is comparatively low.
+In addition, there are Hindus in Germany who are followers of New religious movements such as Hare Krishna movement, Bhakti yoga, and Transcendental Meditation.
+However, the total number of these followers in Germany is comparatively low.